-Sales commissions are expensed as incurred as they are paid within a year.
+Sales commissions are expensed as incurred.
 These costs are recorded in selling, general and administrative.
 Taxes collected from customers and remitted to government authorities are reported on the net basis and are excluded from sales.

-Contract liabilities are recorded as a component of accounts payable and accrued liabilities when customers remit contractual cash payments in advance of us satisfying performance obligations which are satisfied at a future point of time.
-Contract liabilities totaled \$141 and \$90 at December 31, 2019 and 2018, respectively.
+Deferred revenue is recorded as a component of accounts payable and accrued liabilities when customers remit cash payments in advance of us satisfying performance obligations which are satisfied at a future point of time.
+Deferred revenue was not material at December 31, 2020 and totaled \$141 at December 31, 2019.
 Contract liabilities are derecognized when the performance obligation is satisfied.
-Revenue recognized from satisfaction of performance obligations relating to the advanced payments during the year ended December 31, 2019 and 2018 totaled \$90 and \$554, respectively.
+Revenue recognized from satisfaction of performance obligations relating to the advanced payments during the year ended December 31, 2020 were not material and were \$90 during the year ended December 31, 2019.